vkvaibhav669/computer-vision/README.md

-#computer-vision to detect the buoys of different colour
+#computer-vision to deep neural networks

-#use the command

-#python gaussblur.py